mjclemente/cfml-weighted-round-robin/README.md

 When the component is init with a `cacheId` and `cacheRegion`, the data will be stored in the specified cache, using the provided cacheId, instead of in the component memory, which is the default.

 #### `add( required struct element, boolean overwrite = true )`
 Adds an element to the round-robin rotation.
 Returns the element's key.

 The `element` is a struct, with at minimum an `id` key, but if you're using this module, you'll likely also want a `weight` key.
 The default `weight` is 1, which will be used if no weight is provided.

+By default, if you try to `add()` an element that already exists, it is ignored.
+If you want to overwrite the existing element, set the `overwrite` parameter to `true`.

 #### `get()`
 Returns the next element in the round-robin rotation.
 The full struct is returned.